Summative Assessment and Feedback

 Summative feedback is essential for students to understand how far they have come in meeting the learning goals of the course, what they need further work on, and what they should study next.
-This can all have huge implications for the life choices that students make, particularly in contemplating and pursuing their major fields of study.
+This can affect later choices that students make, particularly in contemplating and pursuing their major fields of study.
 Summative feedback can also influence how students regard themselves and their academic disciplines after graduation.

 Use rubrics to provide consistency and transparency

-A rubric is a grading guide for evaluating how well students have met a learning goal.
-A rubric consists of the performance criteria, a rating scale, and indicators for the different rating levels.
+A rubric is a grading guide for evaluating how well students have met a learning outcome.
+A rubric consists of performance criteria, a rating scale, and indicators for the different rating levels.
 They are typically in a chart or table format.

-Instructors often use rubrics for both formative and summative feedback to ensure consistency of assessment.
+Instructors often use rubrics for both formative and summative feedback to ensure consistency of assessment across different students.
 Rubrics also can make grading faster and help to create consistency between multiple graders and across assignments.